 Subject Headlines: Are They Making or Breaking You?

-Whether you’re writing an email, a social post, a blog, etc. the trick to get it read is to
+Whether you’re writing an email, a social post, a blog post, etc. the trick to get it read is to

 Mobile screens are small, so place the most important words first.
 And keep it short, but not too short!
 Studies suggest that the most read subject lines contain between 61 and 70 characters.